RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Subs.md

 ```

 ## PlayerState
-Called once every frame, if the player's state is set to its ID, to run a specified update of the player.
+Called once every frame to run a specific update of the player, if the player's state is equal to this state's ID.
+Unlike other subs, PlayerState subs are opened with `sub [name] [stateID]`

 ``` title="Example"
 sub PlayerState 2